COSC3020/fibonacci-invariants-aerick-321/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+An invariant would the two numbers before the call n-1.
+If we have the two previous numbers we can get to the base case because the first two are already set at 0 and 1.

-wrote the code myself and ChatGpt gave me the idea to use a second helper function to with the array recursion.
+Wrote the code myself and ChatGpt gave me the idea to use a second helper function to with the array recursion.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”